How to make a marketing plan for a restaurant

 Channel selection is extremely important.
 Find out in which channels you should be in order to reach the target group and with what content?
 Write down the channel choice and the type of content you will create as well as how often you will publish.
 Remember to have a low level of ambition in the beginning and start with, for example, one post a week.
 When choosing the channel, think about whether your target group is in social media or whether a monthly newsletter is better.
 If you choose to be in social media, please read about the channels because different channels are aimed at different age groups.

 Read more in our Social media school for restaurants.

 It might be an idea to write down what you are going to publish when so that it will be a little easier to get it done.
 When should things be done?
 How often?
 Also set a budget to get an idea of what you can do and who will do it.
 If you are going to sponsor posts in social media, it also costs money.
 Make a realistic plan with realistic times, otherwise it might not come off at all.

 Remember to evaluate what you are doing at regular intervals based on the goal.
 Many social media have free statistics tools where you can track how many people have seen your post, how many likes and shares you have received.
 There are also many different statistics tools for the website to get data on which pages on your website are most visited and how long the visitors stay.
 Use these!
 Thanks to online loyalty programs and table reservation systems, you can also obtain relevant data about your customers.

-In our business plan for restaurants we have included taret audience and concepts, please take a look.
+In our business plan we have included target audience and concepts.
+Please take a look!